Chelato Uclés National Stadium: American Football

 Gridiron football has also been played inside the stadium, the most popular being the American Women's Football championship known as the Americas Womans Bowl.
 The National Federation of American Football of Honduras (FENAFAH), in coordination with the sports leagues that activate this organism; they launched the new game seasons for this sport.

 Concerts

-The stadium has been used on several occasions for concerts by artists such as Vicente Fernandez.
+The stadium has been used on several occasions for concerts by artists such asDaddy Yankee, Luis Miguel and Vicente Fernandez.
 For this they have had to be restored since during them the capacity of the stadium increased.